Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 ## How do I create a custom regex for matching?

-You can specify a custom regex for matching by using the `custom_regex_record` parameter in the Injection Protection plugin config.
+You can specify a custom regex for matching by using the `custom_injections` parameter in the Injection Protection plugin config.
 To create a custom regex, you must define the following:

 * The name of the regex (used in {{site.base_gateway}} logs)
 * The regex string you want to check for a match